 Will square a and store it in b.
 Like the case of multiplication there are four different squaring algorithms all which can be called from mp_sqr().
-It is ideal to use mp_sqr over mp_mul when squaring terms.
+It is ideal to use mp_sqr over mp_mul when squaring terms because of the speed difference.